Tudeh Party of Iran: Late 1950s and 1960s

 The Sino–Soviet split caused some splintering of the party in the early 1960s, with at least one Maoist group breaking away.
 In the mid-1960s, the U.S. State Department estimated the party membership to be approximately 1500.

 In 1965, the party faced a second division between the mainstream of the organization and the splinter faction, which advocated a violent struggle against the government by arming the tribes of southern Iran.
 This faction caused a great deal of damage and three years passed before the unity of the party was restored.
 The remnants of this faction are known as the Labour Party of Iran.

 In 1966, several party members, including Ali Khavari and Parviz Hekmatjoo of the Central Committee, and Asef Razmdideh and Saber Mohammadzadeh, were arrested and sentenced to death.
 This sparked an international outcry and hunger strikes in Europe which forced the government to reduce the sentences to life imprisonment.
 These events created much international sympathy for the worker's struggle in Iran and helped unify the party after the split.
 The Tudeh Party from this point on becomes established as one of the strongest underground movements and helps to pave the way for the forthcoming Iranian Revolution of 1979.

+Members of the Tudeh Party additionally maintained contact with Afghan Commando Forces personnel during the late 1960s and early 1970s, who were in the People's Democratic Party of Afghanistan, helping them distribute leftist and “progressive” magazines among the commando battalions.